epourgh/metagenre/README.md

 FLUSH PRIVILEGES;

+# Docker-dev Running Tests

+docker ps -a
+> <container_id> metagenre_client_1

+Grab the container ID for the client and within another running while the image is running, execute the following command:

+docker exec -it <container_id> npm run test --watch

 ### Acknowledgments & Guides
 * FontAwesome and FlatIcon icons
 * SVG CSS filter generator to convert from black to target hex color: https://codepen.io/sosuke/pen/Pjoqqp